 Rental Owners’ Property Maintenance Responsibilities

 Landlords must always adhere to the rules and regulations outlined in the local landlord-tenant law.
-Rental property owners should always ensure to keep the rental home habitable by complying with the provisions under the law.
+Rental property owners should always ensure to keep the rental home habitable by complying with the provisions under the law and ensuring emergency maintenance issues are dealt with promptly.
 Keep in mind that the specific requirements for a habitable rental home may vary from state to state.

 In general, the following rules shall always apply: